 Vardy, who is married to Leicester City striker Jamie Vardy, repeatedly denied leaking information to newspapers, telling the court: “I have been called a leaker and it’s not nice.”

 Vardy was suing her fellow footballer’s wife for libel, while Rooney was defending the claim on the basis her post was “substantially true”.

 Both women attended a week-long trial at the High Court in London in May, which attracted a huge amount of press attention.

 Ros Atkins summed up the scandal perfectly in just six minutes:

 If you\u2019re seeing \u2018Wagatha Christie\u2019 in the news this morning and aren\u2019t sure on every detail, here\u2019s the story from the start all the way to this week\u2019s libel trial between Rebekah Vardy and Colleen Rooney.pic.twitter.com/1iJZGROAqn

-At the end of Rooney's evidence on Monday, the mother-of-four was asked about the aftermath of her “reveal” post and Vardy’s response.
+At the end of Rooney's evidence, she was asked about the aftermath of her “reveal” post and Vardy’s response.

 Vardy's barrister Hugh Tomlinson said: “She makes it clear to you that it wasn’t her, doesn’t she?”